A list of external resources that may be most useful to our community at this time.

 Where is treatment available?

 In Oakland, Total Infusion clinic at Eastmont Mall is a good local resource.
 They are located at Eastmont Town Center, 6955 Foothill Blvd, Suite 67A, Oakland.
 Their referral form is available here.
-Please note: you cannot refer yourself; your healthcare provider must fill out this form.
+Please note: it is important to start treatment as quickly as possible if you have symptoms or were exposed.
+You can now refer yourself instead of waiting to get a referral from your doctor.

 Other resources are listed at Alameda County Public Health Department’s website here.